-Every year the festival is given a theme such as sustainability, traditional food culture, and sometimes music as well.
+Every year the festival is celebrated based on a theme such as sustainability, traditional food culture, and sometimes music as well.
 Communities and tribes from other north-eastern states also travel to Mawphlang to showcase their food culture and indigenous cuisines.
-For tourists, the festival is a chance to taste unique dishes that they will not find in any fancy hotel’s menu and for the locals its an opportunity to relive their forgotten food culture.
+For tourists, the festival is a chance to taste unique dishes that they will not find even in any fancy hotel’s menu and for the locals; it's truly an opportunity to relive their forgotten food culture.

 Terra Madre, on the other hand, is a local network of food communities that was launched by Slow Food.
 The people from this community associate with the regional farmers, and fishermen to share knowledge about the sustainable ways of farming, food, nutrition, and increasing productivity in the field.

-Because the festival revolves around food there are a few unique dishes that you will not find anywhere else in the country hence you must taste them here.
+Because the festival revolves around food there are a few unique dishes that you will not find anywhere else in the country hence the only option left is to taste them here.
 Some of the star dishes of the festival are Smoked Beef with Wild Edibles, Water Celery Salad, Fine Fern Omelet, Jadoh Rice, Pumaloi, and Bamboo Shoots.

 Mei Ramew products comprise crops and food items that are sourced directly from the farmers and are branded by NESFAS to be sold in the urban markets.
 NESFAS takes care of the branding and marketing of these products.
 Pink rice, sticky rice, honey, pineapple jam, perilla seeds, and black sesame seeds are some fast-selling products from their inventory.